2024-25 Performance Improvement: ACEs, Toxic Stress and Patient Education

 Participation and Credit:

 Learners must register by August 22, 2025 and complete by September 22, 2025 to participate in and receive credit for this performance improvement activity; Read the target audience, learning objectives, and author disclosures; and Study the educational content online and complete the activity evaluation.
 Your certificate will be available to you as a downloadable link.
 You may print the certificate, but you cannot alter it.
+Successful completion of this activity enables the participant to twenty (20) Performance Improvement points in the American Board of Family Medicine (ABFM) Family Medicine Certification program.
 For information on applicability and acceptance of continuing education credit for this activity, please consult your professional licensing board.

 Participating with a Practice Team: